 English is the study of the English language.
 The goal is to improve communication skills by practicing listening, speaking, reading, writing, and understanding language rules like pronunciation, vocabulary, and grammar.

-Options:Read the Passage carefully and answer the questions that follow.
+The writer of the passage believes that delinquency laws are Options:Read the Passage carefully and answer the questions that follow.

 The term Mass Communication occurs when information is disseminated to a relatively large number of people in different places. it should be seen as the same thing with talking face to face with someone else.
 With mass communication, there is no answer, smile, laugh or lock of surprise. the people who receive the message are as far away from the source of the message as far away as you are from the announcers on the radio or from the newscasters on television, or from the writer of a column in the local newspaper.